 Newcastle skyline and countryside in the distance.

 Also the leg room and height between rows are some

 the best that I have come across and the

 facilities on offer are pretty good.
-The concourse
+Away fans also get the best

 Thanks to Kevin Aldworth for